sanyvukl/sanyvukl/README.md

 - 👀 I’m interested in front-end development
 - 🌱 I’m proficient in web development
 - 💞️ I’m looking to working in a team
-- 📫 How to reach me Email : sanyavukl@gmail.com
+- 📫 How to reach me:
+-  Email : sanyavukl@gmail.com
+-  Phone: +1(279